 Overnight oatmeal with chia seeds requires 4 essential ingredients, while the rest is more about personal preference and finishing.
 Here's a look at what we need:

 - Rolled Oats: Go for old-fashioned rolled oats for the perfect chewy texture.
-I wouldn't use quick oats or steel-cut oats since they require different soaking times.
+I don't recommend quick oats or steel-cut oats since they require different soaking times.

-- Maple Syrup: keep it low-carb with monk fruit sweetened maple syrup or keto-friendly allulose syrup.
-Feel free to use regular maple syrup if not a concern.
+- Maple Syrup: Use regular or sugar-free maple syrup.
+Keep it low-carb with monk fruit maple syrup, or keto-friendly allulose syrup.

 Toppings & Flavor Choices

 - Toppings: add color and sweetness with fresh fruit like strawberries and blueberries, or try raspberries, blackberries, or chopped apples.
-Nuts like almonds or pistachios add texture and flavor.
+Nuts like almonds or pistachios add a great texture and flavor.

 Scroll to the recipe card for a detailed list of ingredients and quantities.